 It is your responsibility to ensure the fire is not left unsupervised while burning and is completely extinguished before leaving the burn site.

 For all campfires, cooking fires, braziers, rubbish fires, controlled burn-offs, and prescribed burns, a minimum of three metres clearance must be made surrounding the fire.

 Special attention is required for areas where peat soils exist as these fires can spread undetected and can be extremely difficult to control.
 The open season is the best time to carry out safe burns reducing the need for fires during summer.

-If you're in a Department of Conservation reserve, or within 1 km of one, you may require a permit from DOC.
+If you're in public conservation land, or within 1 km of one, you may require a permit from DOC.
 Their conditions may vary to ours so check their website for more information.

 Keep you and your family safe